 What is xenoglossophobia?

 The word xeno means foreign in Greek while the word glosso means language.
-Xenoglossophobia is literally the fear of speaking foreign languages.
-Though it sounds like a mild anxiety, it does exist in extreme forms.
+Xenoglossophobia is literally the fear of speaking and foreign languages, a language learning phobia.
+Though it sounds like mild anxiety, it does exist in extreme forms.

 A new scientific report by Böttger and Költzsch (2020) published in the Training, Language, and Culture journal describes how bad the reaction can be.
 Symptoms can include “extreme anxiety, dread and anything associated with panic such as shortness of breath…irregular heartbeat…excessive sweating, nausea…dry mouth and shaking.”